Krish123-lang/WeatherAPP-PHP/README.md

 5. You may see some errors 😂, please ignore them and type your place name in the text box and click submit.
 6. You must see the above like page filled with information.
 7. That's it.
-8. I WILL BE USING `SPOTIFY WEB API` IN MY NEXT PROJECT.
 9. THANK YOU 🙏

 https://github.com/Krish123-lang/WeatherAPP-PHP/assets/56486342/34078059-1a3e-46be-bb7a-397e3f5186c6